fdschneider/bexis_traits/whitepaper_draft.md

 Trait matching integrates function across trophic levels, influence of land use and environmental filtering on trait composition, Exploratories are ideal framework for testing

+#Cat: here I would organize a bit differently to link better to the previous section:
+Traits can bridge biodiversity and functioning and that they allow comparision across trophic levels.
+Furthermore trait composition is influenced by land use and environmental filtering on trait composition.
+Exploratories are ideal framework for testing these questions because they are framed to study interactions between LUI, biodiversity and functions.
+However, multi-trophic integration is difficult because of different standards, methods, focus..
+--> needs unification in order to advance research and make data use possible for future generations

 ## Common structure of trait datasets

 Traitdata have been standardised into databases.
 Most prominently, plant traits from many different sources have been collated into the quickly growing TRY databse.
 TRY combines traitdata from other published databases and individually owned datasets and provides an extended access management and data query services.
 Other more specialised databases for plant traits exist, for instance for root measurements.

 In the animal kingdom, a wealth of traitdatabases has been created that covers different organism groups or interaction types or ecosystems.
 (table of existing databases? name, url, focus, number of records, openness of data, maintained by)
+#I like this table idea but should we limit it to plants and arthropods or also other organisms?
+Europe or whole world?
+I would opt for plants and arthropods in Europe but in case this becomes a publication open a collaborative file where anybody in the world can add the information for any organism in any part of the world.

 All databases come with their own structure, which reflects the research questions of the research initiatives and their organismal focus.